Patient education: Biceps tendinitis or tendinopathy (Beyond the Basics)

 An ultrasound can help to confirm the diagnosis of biceps tendon injury.
 MRI (magnetic resonance imaging) can provide detailed images of the biceps tendon, although it is expensive and not usually necessary.

 Treatment of biceps tendinitis focuses on reducing inflammation and swelling, strengthening, and preventing tendon rupture.
 Surgery is not usually necessary.

 Initial treatment — Initial treatment of biceps tendinitis includes:

 ●A nonsteroidal antiinflammatory drug (NSAID), such as ibuprofen (eg, Advil, Motrin) or naproxen (eg, Aleve) is often recommended for five to seven days.
-(See "Patient information: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)".)
+(See "Patient education: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)".)

 ●Limit lifting and reaching until symptoms improve.
 It is safest to use the following strategies:

 •Keep the arm down in front of and close to the body.